top of page

 Ferdinand Porsche.
 Apprentice tin smith.
 Electrically inclined.
 Award winning automotive engineer, racer, and a titled Professor without having a college degree.
 Born into humble means, his life begins the driven empire that is now his indelible legacy.

 To his impressive credit, Porsche prospered while the tides of his time flowed measurably against him.
 To begin, he’s made redundant at an employment then launches corporate Porsche amid the economic tumble of the Great Depression.
 Then comes World War II.
 Much of Germany, including Stuttgart where Porsche is located, is bombed to rubble.
 War’s end brings no good news for Porsche.
 Now in his seventies, he’s arrested & imprisoned by the French, charged with war crimes---later exonorated.
-To boldly thrive amid these and other challenges Porsche lived with a decisive vision for what should be.
+To boldly thrive amid these and other challenges, Porsche lived with a decisive vision for what should be.
 This, as opposed to being deterred or limited by what was.

 A perfectionist, Porsche was equally known for his mercurial temper and the ultra fine metric tolerances he required by design default.
 Though he certainly had the savvy to stand on his own, he possessed the greater wisdom to lead from no less than the shoulders of giants.
 Each individual he employed was the best of the best in their respective field.
 And all were commonly connected by the tensioned cord Porsche deftly pulled on, that being to always compete at the highest levels.
-If Porsche was fond of anything more than perfection, it was seeing competitors where he most admired them, in the rear view.
+If Porsche was fond of anything more than perfection, it was seeing competitors where he most admired them, in the rear view mirror.

 Solutions Porsche & company created were expectantly brilliant as evidenced from one vehicle to the next---one race to the next.
 And, so numerous were the company’s accomplishments that a short list would wrongly insult the expanse of the whole body of work Porsche & company created.